pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - Slowpoke: TB

 Oddish Girl:
-- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5, if stun spore still use Thrash)
+- Oddish: Thrash (or at 18-22 use: TB + Thrash, if asleep Potion at 1-5, if paralyzed still use Thrash)
 - Bulba: Thrash

 Use 2 Repels at some point after this fight and before the next fight

-> Use Para Heal in the last repel menu if needed
+> If you were paralyzed, use a Parlyz Heal in the second Repel menu

 Hiker:
 - BB x3